LenchetoFC/youtube-usage-regulator/README.md

 - [ ] If at least two videos are playing at once, watch times will count both.
 Meaning one second in real time will result in two seconds saved to database
 - [ ] The first shorts is not counted towards watch times
+- [ ] if no record exists for current day and user navigates to video from home page, it does not create new record.
+It's something about how youtube works and the page doesn't actually "reload" when going from home to video

 ### Restriction Schedules